 At first, this may not sound like a benefit to your blog.
 Why?
 Because quality takes time and costs money.
 But think for a moment about how Hummingbird and Panda are now working in tandem, one seeking out poor quality content, the other looking for more natural, organically created content.
 The blogs with the highest quality content are naturally going to rise to the top.

 Not only is quality content going to help you in the SERPs, it’s going to go further to landing new customers, and securing conversions.
 Get into your customers’ heads for a moment.
 It’s easy.
 You’re a consumer too, right?
 What impresses you?
 If you go online to buy something, and the website selling it is full of errors, and is poorly designed or structured, and difficult to navigate, what does that make you think about the product they’re selling?
 Is it just as poorly designed?
 So while quality content is going to help you in search, it’s also going to help you convert casual visitors into customers.
 Quality breeds authority and trust.
-Never underestimate its power.
+Never underestimate its power of quality free hosting.

 Make no mistake, Google Hummingbird doesn’t mean you can just sit back, relax, and let the search engine do all the work for you.
 You must still work to gain or maintain a competitive edge in your vertical.
 However, there will undoubtedly be those out there who don’t heed Hummingbird’s move toward more natural search language, and who, either out of habit or just plain stubbornness, will stick to what they know—basing content on keywords.